VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - `Add3DCamera()` adds a 3D camera to the scene, allowing you to view it from various angles.

 Run the application again.
 Now, instead of a black screen, you should see a blue screen. 🌌 While not overly exciting, it’s a step in the right direction.
 We’re looking through the camera, but there’s nothing to see—yet. 👀

+{% include _alert.html type:'success' title: "You learnt that Graphics Compositor is used to handle rendering and 3D Camera is used to view the scene from different angles.
+Still nothing to see because we haven't added anything to the scene yet. 🤷‍♂️" %}

 ## Step 3: Add Some Shapes - Capsule Time! 🎨